microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityprotectionroot-list-riskyserviceprincipals.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of a collection of **riskyServicePrincipal** objects.
+Retrieve the properties and relationships of [riskyServicePrincipal](../resources/riskyserviceprincipal.md) objects.

 >**Note:** Using the riskyServicePrincipals API requires an Azure AD Premium P2 license.